amancantgit/CRUD/README.md

 React.js, HTML, Tailwind CSS & JavaScript, Node.js, Express.js, MongoDB

-### Installation Steps
+### Installation Steps :
-Follow these steps to set up and run the project locally:
+Follow these steps to set up and run the project locally -

 1. **Clone the repository:**
    Clone the repository to your local machine by running the following command in your terminal: